Awareness is the Key to Living Well

 Now, let’s shift our attention to the outcomes of being self-aware.
 As you might imagine, there are many benefits to practicing self-awareness:

 - It can make us more proactive, boost our acceptance, and encourage positive self-development.

 These benefits are reason enough to improve self-awareness, but this list is by no means exhaustive.
-Self-awareness has the potential to enhance virtually every experience you have, as it’s a tool and a practice that can be used anywhere, anytime, to ground yourself in the moment, realistically evaluate yourself and the situation, and help you make good choices.
-As the watcher, your skills of observing improve over time, which means self-improvement.
+Self-awareness can enhance virtually every experience you have, as it’s a tool and a practice that can be used anywhere, anytime, to ground yourself at the moment, realistically evaluate yourself and the situation and help you make good choices.
+As the watcher, your observing skills improve, which means self-improvement.
 You are developing your higher self.
 As you raise your consciousness, you become more connected to the Universe and nature surrounding you.

 Ways to Nurture Self Awareness

 Now that we have awakened to this new way of being, how do we develop our self-awareness?
 We’ll start with fundamental ways to get started, which you can practice incorporating.
 The keyword here is practice.
 Explore what works for you.
 The practice of self-awareness is just that: a practice.
 Learning how to be self-aware is a life-long journey, and it’s never too late to start.
 Here are four recommended practices:

 Write in a journal

 Journaling is an excellent way to increase self-awareness; it’s the perfect method for exploring the other strategies on this list.
 For example, when you write down negative emotions, you can reexamine scenarios and identify common triggers.
 Journaling can also help you challenge your thoughts, as it’s easier to catch yourself saying untrue statements on paper (versus thinking them at the moment).
 Moreover, as you reread your journal, you’ll be able to see just how much you’ve grown.
 Finally, as you journal, it will test how honest you are with yourself.